Nebraska Field

+Former American football stadium in Lincoln, Nebraska, U.S.

-Nebraska Field was an American football stadium on the campus of the University of Nebraska in Lincoln, Nebraska.
+Nebraska Field was an American football stadium on the campus of the University of Nebraska in Lincoln, Nebraska, United States.
 The stadium primarily served as the home venue for the Nebraska Cornhuskers football team and a variety of other university and state activities.
 Nebraska Field was demolished in 1923 when the university constructed Memorial Stadium on its former site.

 History

 The first person to put considerable effort into creating a football-only stadium at the University of Nebraska was Earl Eager, the school's first graduate manager of athletics.
 Eager had played his entire NU career at Antelope Field, which was "either as hard as a pavement or was a sea of mud" and had no seating other than a few wooden benches.
 Eager's cause was assisted by the university's expansion, which necessitated the construction of academic buildings on Antelope Field.
 Eager himself prepared much of the land for the new stadium, and upon its completion at the northeast corner of North 10th Street and T Street, Nebraska Field served as NU's primary home venue from 1909 through 1922.
 The stadium's main seating area was a wooden grandstand on its south sideline with bleachers along both sides.
 Nebraska Field opened on October 23, 1909, a 6–6 tie between Nebraska and Iowa.

 The stadium's exact capacity is unknown, but the largest recorded attendance was an estimated 16,000 against Notre Dame on November 30, 1922, the final game at the stadium.
 It was the first of only two losses for Notre Dame's famed Four Horsemen; the other came in Lincoln the following season.
 The stadium's capacity must have been lower than 16,000, as overflow fans would sometimes climb rooftops or scaffolding to get a view of the field if the grandstands were full.